henkoberholzer/IntentArchitect/Documentation/articles/getting_started/intro.md

 ![Image of UML Model Sample](../../images/uml_modeller_sample.png) *UML Modelling DSL example*

 All the DSLs are fully extensible though a custom metadata extension system simply referred to as *stereotypes*.
 Stereotypes allow you to extend existing models and add your own custom data to the existing Metadata model.
 This would typically be data that is specific to your application or design.
 Should you wish to describe other aspects of your application, that Intent Architect does not have a DSL for, you can provide your own Metadata models.
 These Metadata models can be in whatever format you like, some examples may include JSON, XML or .NET source code.
-This can be done through creating your own `MetadataLoader` plugin.
+This can be done by creating your own `MetadataLoader` plugin.

 It is important to note you do not have to describe your entire application upfront, you can describe your application iteratively as you uncover the domain you are building for.